keeks-mtl/go-tennis/README.md

 - The heading for the page is My Profile and the username of the user.
 - The delivery information form allows users to update their delivery information and save it to file.
 - The form is prepopulated with the data Go-Tennis has on file.
-- There is the Update Information button at the bottom of the form which, when clicked, redirects the user to the updated profile page and a toast appears telling the user that they have successfully updated their profile.
+- There is the update information button at the bottom of the form which, when clicked, redirects the user to the updated profile page and a toast appears telling the user that they have successfully updated their profile.
 - The other part of the profile page is the order history of the user.
 - The order history is a table that has the following headings:
     - Order number